Ujiarpur Lok Sabha constituency

-Ujiyarpur Lok Sabha constituency is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
+Ujiarpur is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
 This constituency came into existence in 2008, following delimitation of the parliamentary constituencies based on the recommendations of the Delimitation Commission of India.
+All the six assembly constituency which constitute Ujiarpur Lok Sabha constituency are dominated by Kushwahas(2 lakhs) and Yadavs(1.8 lakhs) equally.